chicojunior/user-management-challenge/README.md

 _Obs: the password can be anyone you want._

-### _Issue on create new user_
+### _Issue on creating new user_

 _The [API](https://reqres.in/api-docs/#/) doesn't have a resource to create new users.
-The route and function is implemented as requested but is not able to persist on the server._
+The route and function are implemented as requested but are not able to persist on the server._